rnestler/rnestler.github.io-source/content/articles/2017/2017-05-01_rustfest_visiting_hacklab_kiev.rst

 * "'Open' as in 'Welcoming': Facilitating Contributions" by `Manish Goregaokar`_ because it basically summarized what RustFest is all about.
-* "The Illustrated Adventure Survival Guide for New Rustaceans" by `Liz Baillie`_ because it was super entertaining with cute images
+* "The Illustrated Adventure Survival Guide for New Rustaceans" by `Liz Baillie`_ as it was super entertaining with cute images
 * "Making a game in Rust" by `lislis`_ because I also tried to create a `game with Rust`_ (still not finished)